Esan people: Pre-colonization

 During the 16th century, the Uzea War occurred.
 This war was between the Uromi Kingdom and the Benin Kingdom.
 The war lasted from 1502 to 1503, and resulted from a refusal of friendship from Oba Ozolua of Benin by Onojie Agba of Uromi.
-The war ended at the town of Uzea, when both leaders were killed.
-However, in peaceful times Esan kingdoms would loan soldiers to the Benin Kingdom, such as during the Idah War of 1515–1516, and the sacking of Akure in 1823.
+The war ended at the town of Uzea,were oba ozoluwa was beheaded and king agba of uromi also vanished into the dense forest due to his spiritual powers.He is however reminded today as "Esan God of war".However, in peaceful times Esan kingdoms would loan soldiers to the Benin Kingdom, such as during the Idah War of 1515–1516, and the sacking of Akure in 1823.

-During the nineteenth century, northern Esanland was continually attacked and sacked by the Muslim Nupe people in the hunt for slaves and converts to Islam, having previously taken over the Kukuruku peoples' lands.
+During the nineteenth century, northern Esanland was continually attacked and sacked by the Muslim Nupe people in the hunt for slaves and converts to Islam, having previously taken over the Afenmai peoples' lands.
 Many Esan kingdoms from the south helped in the battle to fend off the Nupes.
-The battles came into the Esans' favour; several Nupe and Etsako warriors were brought into Esan cities where their descendants live today.
+The battles came into the Esans' favour; and the Nupe armies were defeated and several captives of Nupe and Etsako warriors were brought into Esan cities where their descendants live today.
 The nineteenth century brought increasing influence of Europe on Esanland, as the English demanded palm-products.